-Artistic Director of the Notre Dame Children's Choir
+Artistic Director, Notre Dame Children's Choir & Sacred Music Academy

-Associate Director of Sacred Music at Notre Dame, Sacred Music Academy
+Acting Director of Sacred Music at Notre Dame

 Doerries founded the Luminescence Project in 2004 for the composition and performance of multi-sensory music.
 The Luminescence Project has performed in the Philadelphia Live Arts and Fringe Festival and the Bloomington Arts Festival with additional installations mounted in New York City, Vancouver, Kansas City, and Los Angeles.
 Original productions include staged performances of PASSIONATE CONVICTIONS, an electrified rock oratorio based on JS Bach's St. John Passion, and Dreaming in Darkness, a vocal music and light-art production.

-Doerries previously served as the Director of Choral and Vocal Music at Olney Central College and Music Director of All Souls Unitarian Universalist Church of Indianapolis before his appointment to the University of Notre Dame.
+Doerries previously served as the Director of Choral and Vocal Music at Olney Central College and as Music Director of All Souls Unitarian Universalist Church of Indianapolis before his appointment to the University of Notre Dame.

 Administrative Director of the Sacred Music Academy

 Cynthia Berryman has been teaching vocal and instrumental music from preschool through university for nearly three decades.
 She is certified in Orff-Schulwerk music and has additional training in Kodaly and Dalcroze techniques.
-She is currently teaching an Orff-Schulwerk curriculum at Nuner Primary Center in addition to teaching classes at The Music Village in downtown South Bend.
+She is currently teaching music at Marian High School in addition to teaching classes at The Music Village in downtown South Bend.
 Her previous teaching includes high school choir, swing choir, and band; K-8 Orff-Schulwerk music and band at St. Joseph Grade School, South Bend; and music education adjunct teaching at St. Mary's College, Notre Dame.
 She has a B.S. in All Area Music Education from Ball State University; additional training from VanderCook College of Music, Chicago, and Westminster College, Oxford.
-Berryman recently completed a masters' degree in Music Education, with an emphasis on fine arts integration and literacy, through Anderson University.
+Berryman earned a masters' degree in Music Education, with an emphasis on fine arts integration and literacy, through Anderson University.